 This typical bandwidth can be visualized in the following image:

-Of course, there are plenty of situations where the boost or cut of a bell-type filter is less than 3 dB and this way of calculating bandwidth falls apart.
+Of course, there are plenty of situations where the boost or cut of a bell-type filter is less than 3 dB, and this way of calculating bandwidth falls apart.
 In these situations, manufacturers sometimes use “half-gain bandwidth” where the fH and fL are the points where the boost or cut are at the halfway point between the peak of the filter and the setpoint from where the filter is referenced.

 This half-gain bandwidth can be visualized in the following image:

-Note that, although these are the typical methods in which bandwidth is calculated, equalizers are not necessarily bound to these strict definitions (though it would help our understanding if they were).
+Although these are the typical methods in which bandwidth is calculated, equalizers are not necessarily bound to these strict definitions (though it would help our understanding if they were).

 Quality Factor (Q)

 Q = fC / BW = √fHfL / fH – fL

 • fH: high cutoff frequency (where the signal drops off by 3 dB)

 • fL: low cutoff frequency (where the signal drops off by 3 dB)